polym8th/Harvest/README.md

 - As a registered logged-in user, I want to access exclusive articles.

 #### Create an Article
-- Given that I am a Creator (registered user) and declared that I am a creator by checking the box.
+- Given that I am an authenticated user with the Creator role and that I declared that I am a content creator by checking the box.
 - When I provide a title and content.
 - Then I should be able to submit the article successfully, and it should be saved in the system with a date stamp.

 #### Delete an Article
-   - **As a Creator (registered user)**, I want to delete my own articles so that I can remove outdated or unnecessary content.
+   - **As an authenticated user with the role of the Creator**, I want to delete my own articles so that I can remove outdated or unnecessary content.
-   - **Given** that I have registered as a content creator user.
+   - **Given** that I am an authenticated user/ Creator.
-   - **Given** that I am a Creator (registered user) – I have privileges to delete only the articles that I created.
+   - **Given** that I am an authenticated user/ Creator – I have privileges to delete only the articles that I created.

    -  More User stories to be found directly on Github:
     For detailed user stories, refer to the **[Harvest User Stories](https://github.com/IsaHu-dev/Harvest/issues)**.

+#### Update own Articles:
+   - **Given** that I am an authenticated user with the 'creator' role, I want to update my own articles, so that i can keep my content relevant.
+   - I can Update all articles and keep the content relevant to the theme of Harvest
+   - I have privileges to delete any articles to keep the content relevant and to delete unnecessary content
+   - A date stamp is published under the article
+   - Then my name (as an authenticated user / creator) is displayed under the article as "Updated by: [Creator Name]".

-#### UX Design - Color Palette
+#### UX - Color Palette

   The Harvest platform has a calm and modern design with soft, muted colors that are easy on the eyes.
 Instead of using bright colors, the visual focus is on article images, content, and button styling to create a smooth and relaxing user experience.

-  This approach ensures a clean and modern aesthetic, enhancing accessibility and making the overall experience more calming for users, conveying the spirit of Brighton and it's relaxed environs,
+  This approach ensures a clean and modern aesthetic, enhancing accessibility and making the overall experience more calming for users, conveying the spirit of Brighton and it's relaxed environs.

    ![Image of UX Colour Palette](https://github.com/IsaHu-dev/Harvest/blob/main/media/readme/colorpalette.png)